timothymillar/TEFingerprint/docs/method.rst

 However if two or more insertion sites are sufficiently close to one another, the region between then may be above the specified read density (i.e. a contiguous region of overlapping sub-clusters).
-In IDBCAN, overlapping (sub)-clusters of reads are by definition classified as a single cluster.
+In DBICAN, overlapping (sub)-clusters of reads are by definition classified as a single cluster.
 Therefore the signal of two or more proximate insertions may be interpreted as a single cluster from which single insertion site is inferred.